 Mattresses are made up almost entirely of recyclable materials.
-Once disassembled, up to 95 percent of mattress components can be recycled.
+Once disassembled, more than 75 percent of mattress components can be recycled.
 At the same time, discarded mattresses and box springs can be notoriously difficult to manage.
 They are expensive to transport, take up a lot of space in landfills, are hard to compact, and can get caught in incinerator processing equipment.
 All of these factors result in higher disposal costs.
 So, recycling or reuse only makes sense.

 Most mattress and box spring components can be easily disassembled and recycled.
 The materials they are made of can be used to manufacture a variety of new products.

 |Box Springs & Steel Inner-Springs||Often made from recycled scrap steel to begin with, these can be recycled and made into new steel.|

 |Mattress Foam||May be ground up, mixed with binders, and formed into carpet padding or cushions.|

 |Fabrics & Fibers||A variety of fibers found in mattresses can be recycled into industrial filters or padding.|

 |Box Spring Foundation Wood||Wood may be chipped and used as animal bedding, mulch, or biomass fuel.|

 Donate to a Charity.
 Use MassDEP's Beyond the Bin Recycling Directory to find organizations near you that accept mattresses.

 Find Out if Your City or Town Has a Program.
 The map below indicates which communities are enrolled in the MassDEP Mattress Recycling Incentive (MRI) grant program, which subsidizes mattress recycling.
 An alphabetical listing of communities is also available.

 See SMRP Municipal Grants and Additional Resources below to learn more.